 U.S. Navy snipes were exposed to asbestos in several ways during their service since seagoing vessels contained engines, boiler rooms, and other below-deck areas that needed to be insulated from high heat and fire, and asbestos was used for almost all types of insulation.
 Asbestos insulation was heavily utilized in naval ships to cover steel boiler walls and the piping leading to and from boilers.
 In addition, asbestos gaskets and rope packing were cut and installed to seal valves.

 Some of the responsibilities of Navy snipes included:

-- Physically remove and replace asbestos boards and blanket insulation that covered the boiler walls in order to perform their repairs
+- Physically remove and replace asbestos boards and blanket insulation that covered the boiler walls to perform their repairs

-- Pry off worn asbestos gasket material from leaky pipe flanges in order to cut and install new asbestos gaskets
+- Pry off worn asbestos gasket material from leaky pipe flanges to cut and install new asbestos gaskets

 - Chisel away frayed asbestos rope packing from valve stems before they could replace it with new asbestos packing material and pumps and other machinery connected to boilers and their piping